maatheusLeite/maatheusLeite/README.md

 ### 👨‍💻 About Me :
 I am a Full Stack Developer from Brazil 🇧🇷

-- 💻 I’m currently learning microservices architecture with Spring Boot
+- 💻 I’m currently learning more about Node.js
-- 📚 In my free time I like to read books and study new technologies.
+- 📚 In my free time I like to read, play video games and study new technologies.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Matheus_Leite-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/matheus-leite-dev/)

 ---